NFDELI/KRR-Project/README.txt

     -> These summary comments are located at the top or near-top of some scripts.
     -> Search for """ in each script for to find them.
     -> An example of what action_dict (a dictionary containing decision variables), can be found in entities/Crusader.py.
 (Each Character have similar format)

+6. PyGame Visual Indicators:
+    -> Red Water Droplet = Charcter is bleeding
+    -> Green Water Droplet = Character is blighted
+    -> Yellow diamonds/sparkles = Character is stunned
+    -> Yellow Bar/tick = Character has NOT taken their turn